typehero/typehero/challenges/keyof/prompt.md

 type CasettesByArtist = typeof casettesByArtist;
 ```

-Then we can use `keyof` on our new type to get an alias that represents the union of all keys in our `casettestByArtist` object.
+Then we can use `keyof` on our new type to get an alias that represents the union of all keys in our `casettesByArtist` object.

 ```ts
 type Artists = keyof CasettesByArtist;